chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] feat: Inspect dataclass subclasses for @dataclass decorator
 - [ ] Configure default base classes
 - [ ] Block list: Do not allow names from typing or collections.abc.
+- [ ] Suggest most specific import if parent package is same: Revisit test

 ## In Progress Tasks

+## Completed Tasks (newest first)

+- [x] feat: Suggest most specific import if parent package is same
 - [x] feat: Suggest import from package instead of module if exported

-## Completed Tasks (newest first)

 - [x] fix: Fixed depth of 10 when resolving references
 - [x] Use PSI helpers to find isinstance checks (look for more opportunities)
 - [x] feat: Wrap when Indirect reference